nickharris/Microsoft.Azure.Zumo.MicroFramework/README.md

 New up an instance of your DTO and call GetTable and Insert on the MobileServiceClient

-   //create a new sensor reading and set the values
     var reading = new SensorReading()
     {
         SensorID = "nicks-office", //can you believe i have to share my office with http://ntotten.com ?